snl-dakota/dakota/docs/user/compiling/test.rst

 Running Dakota Tests
 """"""""""""""""""""

-Dakota's test suite primarily consists system-level regression tests, supplemented with a growing number of unit and system-level interfacing and workflow tests.
+Dakota's test suite primarily consists of system-level regression tests supplemented with a growing number of unit and system-level interfacing and workflow tests.